momentohq/public-dev-docs/docs/getting-started.md

 You can also manage [control plane operations](./learn/how-it-works#control-plane-simple-efficient-cache-management) with the Momento CLI, such as creating a cache, deleting a cache, or listing available caches.

-You can see all of the available subcommands in the `cache` command by using the `momento cache --help` flag in your terminal:
+You can see all of the available subcommands in the `cache` command by using the `momento cache -h` flag in your terminal:

 ```
-$ momento cache --help
+$ momento cache -h
-momento-cache
-Cache Operations

-USAGE:
+Interact with caches

-    momento cache [OPTIONS] <SUBCOMMAND>
+Usage: momento cache [OPTIONS] <COMMAND>

-OPTIONS:
-    -h, --help       Print help information
-        --verbose

-SUBCOMMANDS:
+Commands:
-    create    Creates a Momento Cache
+  create  Create a cache
-    delete    Deletes the cache
+  delete  Delete a cache
+  list    List all caches
+  set     Store an item in a cache
-    get       Gets item from the cache
+  get     Get an item from the cache
   help    Print this message or the help of the given subcommand(s)

-    list      Lists all momento caches
-    set       Stores a given item in cache
+Options:
+  -e, --endpoint <ENDPOINT>  An explicit hostname to use; for example, cell-us-east-1-1.prod.a.momentohq.com
+      --verbose              Log more information
+  -p, --profile <PROFILE>    User profile [default: default]
+  -h, --help                 Print help
 ```

 Further, you can specify non-default configuration options for your commands, such as a different region, cache name, or TTL.